 According to Baylor University researchers Paul Froese and Christopher Bader, Americans view God in one of four ways: authoritative, benevolent, critical or distant.
 In their book, America’s Four Gods, the authors propose that the non-mutually exclusive views that Americans hold of God are based on opinions about His judgment and involvement in society.
 This, in turn, affects the way in which they rear their children, handle finances, and treat other people.

-The book reports that 31 percent of Americans believe an authoritative God is directly involved in many aspects of society and individual lives.
+While the book was published in 2010, its findings still provide insight into how the U.S. views God.
+It reported that 31 percent of Americans believe an authoritative God is directly involved in many aspects of society and individual lives.
 Those with this view maintain God helps them in their daily decision-making, but also perceive Him as angry, constantly bringing down harsh judgments on those who directly oppose His rules.
 Some believers even go so far as to say that God hates people, stating, “It is simple: God loves us and hates you” (ibid.).

 Another 24 percent of Americans hold the belief that God is benevolent—the kind of Being described by the apostle John in the New Testament: “For God so loved the world, that He gave His only begotten Son, that whosoever believes in Him should not perish, but have everlasting life” (John 3:16).